luzologratien-lang/Energy-Price-Shocks-and-Canadian-Inflation-/README.md

 This framework may help explain why the Bank of Canada has kept its policy rate unchanged since February 2026, despite higher gasoline and energy prices associated with recent geopolitical tensions in the Middle East.

-The complete dataset and R code used in this analysis are available on my website for anyone interested in reproducing or extending the results.

 ## 6. Technical Details